swashata/wca-wpackio-2018-talk/script.md

 ## Terrain

 So before we begin, let us see what the modern front-end terrain looks like.

-Well for web front-end, we have only one programming language, JavaScript, which is super cool bdw.
+Front-end web development basically deals with JavaScript, CSS and HTML.
+So when we add the term modern to it, we basically mean utilizing the newer language features and tooling.

-So we use all the new ES6+ javascript features.
+We use all the new ES6+ javascript features.
 We use ES Module systems, CSS compilers and pre-processors, as well as some build time optimizations.

 ---